snehapm04/Next-Word-Prediction-using-LSTM/prediction.md

 !!! info "What is the requirement of the project?"\
--To create an intelligent system capable of predicting the next word in a sentence based on its context.\
+- To create an intelligent system capable of predicting the next word in a sentence based on its context.\
--The need for such a system arises in applications like autocomplete, chatbots, and virtual assistants.
+- The need for such a system arises in applications like autocomplete, chatbots, and virtual assistants.

 ??? info "Why is it necessary?"\
--Enhances user experience in text-based applications by offering accurate suggestions.\
+- Enhances user experience in text-based applications by offering accurate suggestions.\
--Reduces typing effort, especially in mobile applications.
+- Reduces typing effort, especially in mobile applications.

 ??? info "How is it beneficial and used?"\
--Improves productivity: By predicting words, users can complete sentences faster.\
+- Improves productivity: By predicting words, users can complete sentences faster.\
--Supports accessibility: Assists individuals with disabilities in typing.\
+- Supports accessibility: Assists individuals with disabilities in typing.\
--Boosts efficiency: Helps in real-time text generation in NLP applications like chatbots and email composition.
+- Boosts efficiency: Helps in real-time text generation in NLP applications like chatbots and email composition.

 ??? info "How did you start approaching this project?
 (Initial thoughts and planning)"\
--Studied LSTM architecture and its suitability for sequential data.\
+- Studied LSTM architecture and its suitability for sequential data.\
--Explored similar projects and research papers to understand data preprocessing techniques.\
+- Explored similar projects and research papers to understand data preprocessing techniques.\
--Experimented with tokenization, padding, and sequence generation for the dataset.
+- Experimented with tokenization, padding, and sequence generation for the dataset.

 ??? info "Mention any additional resources used (blogs, books, chapters, articles, research papers, etc.)."\
--Blogs on LSTM from Towards Data Science.\
+- Blogs on LSTM from Towards Data Science.\
--TensorFlow and Keras official documentation.
+- TensorFlow and Keras official documentation.

 ---